-If you want to select all columns from any table so use * (asterisk) with select command as in above example, in above example: [select (command) * (asterisk) from (keyword) ocp (table name)].
+If you want to select all columns from any table so use * (asterisk) with select command as in the above example, in the above example: [select (command) * (asterisk) from (keyword) OCP (table name)].

 How to select any specific columns form any tables?

-For selecting any specific columns from any tables, just specify the name of column with the select command same as following examples, suppose i have a one table which is name is OCP and it’s have 8 columns like (ENAME, JOB, SALARY, DEPTNO, COMM, JDATE, EMPNO, MGR), So i just want to select three columns from this table, using below query.
+For selecting any specific columns from any tables, just specify the name of the column with the select command same as following examples, suppose I have one table which is name is OCP and it has 8 columns like (ENAME, JOB, SALARY, DEPTNO, COMM, JDATE, EMPNO, MGR), So I just want to select three columns from this table, using below query.

 SQL> select ename, job, salary from ocp;

 How to use Arithmetic operators with select command?

 Types of Arithmetic operators is: